Interactimation/aCourseInInteractiveTexts/README.md

-# aCourseInInteractiveTexts
+# A Course in Interactive Texts
+Devised by: _Mark Baldridge_
-A Course in Interactive Texts: Devised for SUNY Poly - 2019
+for SUNY Poly - 2019